No items found.

 The scientific field around methane removal is still in its infancy today, but scientific interest in methane removal is quickly growing as awareness of the need and potential becomes more widespread.
 With no dedicated public funding programs supporting the field, research funding remains a major bottleneck to further growth.

-The National Academies of Sciences, Engineering, and Medicine (NASEM) has an active study on atmospheric methane removal, expected out in late summer or early fall 2024.
+The National Academies of Sciences, Engineering, and Medicine (NASEM) published a study on atmospheric methane removal in October 2024, calling for $50-80 million / year in research funding.

 Learn more about the NASEM study